Graduate admissions in chemistry

 Requirements for international applicants

-The Department of Chemistry strongly recommends all application materials be submitted by the beginning of December.
-Applications submitted after this date will be reviewed until all available positions have been filled.
+The Department of Chemistry strongly recommends all application materials be submitted by Dec.
+1. Applications submitted after this date will be reviewed until all available positions have been filled.

 Please submit the following: